 James started having ‘funny turns’ at five years old.
 He was sports-mad, so his parents initially put it down to either being dehydrated or needing to eat after burning so much energy.
-As these episodes worsened, his parents became increasingly concerned and sought medical advice.
+As these episodes worsened, however, his parents became increasingly concerned and sought medical advice.
 After various investigations they were shocked to discover that James had a golf-ball sized tumour in the left temporal lobe of his brain.
 The tumour had caused him to develop uncontrollable epilepsy.

 After being told for a number of years that the tumour was better left alone whilst it was not growing, doctors eventually decided that the damage being caused by the epilepsy now tipped the balance in favour of surgery.
 The benefits of surgery to remove the tumour now outweighed the risk of surgery.

 James underwent surgery in October 2017.
 After nine hours of brain surgery, most of the tumour was finally gone.
 It was identified as a low-grade ganglioglioma – a rare, slow-growing tumour that most often occurs in the temporal lobes of children and young adults and commonly causes seizures.